Bridget Everett: Early life

-Everett's mother was a music teacher and gave her a love of music.
-Her parents officially divorced when she was eight but had been living apart since her early years.
-Her father, an attorney, was not around much.

-Everett grew up as a competitive swimmer and was involved in both traditional and show choir.
-She attended college at Arizona State University on a full scholarship to study music and opera.
+Growing up, Everett participated in competitive swimming and was involved in both traditional and show choir.
+She attended college at Arizona State University (ASU) on a full scholarship to study music and opera.
+She graduated from ASU in 1995 with a degree in vocal performance.

+Everett moved to New York in 1997 and worked as a waitress.
+She got her Equity card doing a bus-and-truck children's-theatre tour of Hansel and Gretel.
 She worked in the restaurant business for 25 years before she was finally able to quit around the beginning of 2015.

 Career

+2007—2016

+In 2007, Everett starred and co-wrote alongside Michael Patrick King the off-Broadway musical comedy At Least It's Pink: A Trashy Little Show.
+King gave her a small part in the 2008 Sex and the City movie, as a drunk woman who interviews to be Carrie's assistant.
 Everett met Amy Schumer at the Just for Laughs comedy festival in 2009.
 Everett has been regularly opening for Schumer on her comedy tours since 2012.
-Everett has even upstaged Schumer, then leading Schumer to want to have Everett close for her instead, according to Schumer on her podcast.
+Everett has even upstaged Schumer, which then led Schumer to prefer to have Everett close for her instead, according to Schumer on her podcast.

-Everett often performs with her band, The Tender Moments, which includes Adam “Ad-Rock” Horovitz from the Beastie Boys and Carmine Covelli from The Julie Ruin.
+Everett often performs with her band, The Tender Moments, which includes Adam "Ad-Rock" Horovitz from the Beastie Boys and Carmine Covelli from The Julie Ruin.
 In October 2013, Everett and Horovitz performed in a show called Rock Bottom that the two co-wrote with Hairspray songwriters Marc Shaiman and Scott Wittman.
 Rock Bottom won Everett the 2015 Obie Awards Special Citation presented by the American Theatre Wing.
-In 2013, Bridget Everett and the Tender Moments released an album with twelve tracks entitled Pound It!
+In 2013, Bridget Everett and the Tender Moments released a 12-track album titled Pound It!
 Everett has also performed with Brad Williams in a show called Down n Dirty (hosted by Broad City's Abbi Jacobson and Ilana Glazer) at the 2014 Bonnaroo Music Festival.

-Everett performed a duet of "Me and Bobby McGee" with Patti LuPone at Carnegie Hall.
+Everett performed a duet of "Me and Bobby McGee" with Patti LuPone at Carnegie Hall in 2013.

+Everett made her first television appearance in 2012, playing a guest-starring role in the CBS sitcom 2 Broke Girls.
+She had secondary roles in films Gayby (2012) and The Opposite Sex (2014), and in 2015 appeared in the Amy Schumer comedy film Trainwreck.
 Everett's first one-hour TV special, Bridget Everett: Gynecological Wonder, premiered on Comedy Central in 2015.
 In it, she performs her usual brand of comedy cabaret.